redsach/redsach.github.io/_pages/research.md

 Nowcasting Vertical Ion Drifts
 ------
 * Vertical plasma drifts play a key role in the ionosphere; distributing chemistry, heat and energy
-* We aim to produce a model that can accurately reproduce these drifts using AI and spacecraft data
+* We aim to produce a model that can accurately reproduce these drifts using AI, spacecraft data and TECU
 * This project is a collaboration between UCL and the _Ionospheric and Remote Sensing_ group at NASA JPL
+* A manscript will be submitted to JGR Space Physics and this is currently at the draft stage

 <br/>
 <br/>